MiMoText/roman18/README.md

 ## Balancing criteria
 At the beginning, corpus composition depended primarily on pragmatic criteria.
 We then proceeded and used additional metadata on the literary production to balance the corpus of full texts.
 A bibliography documenting the overall production of novels in the period is Angus Martin, Vivienne G. Mylne and Richard Frautschi, *Bibliographie du genre romanesque français 1751-1800*, 1977.
 We used this metadata to balance our corpus of texts regarding the parameters gender, year of first publication and narrative form in approaching the historical distribution of these parameters in our full text metadata.

-### Year of first publication
+### Year of first publication per decades
 The year of first publication according to BGRF data.
 We compared the overall novel publication with the corpus data and added novels per year according to the known historical publication proportions.
+Shown here a simplified overview per decade.
 ![Balancing of the collection](https://raw.githubusercontent.com/MiMoText/balance_novels/main/img/pubyear-decade.png "First edition year in corpus and in overall literary production")

 ### Gender balance